UniversalDependencies/docs/_fi-dep/dep.md

 shortdef : 'dependent'
 ---

-The name of the dependency type `dep` stands for *dependent*.
-It is the most general dependency type in SD, and it is meant to be used when no other, more specific dependency type applies.
-In TDT, the type `dep` is mostly used in idiomatic two-word expressions.
-There are also some fixed three-word expressions in the treebank.
+The dependency type `dep` is used when no other, more specific dependency type applies, for example due to software limitation or error.

+In the original TDT corpus, the type `dep` is additionally used to annotate a number of idiomatic multi-word-expressions.
+In UD Finnish, these are annotated as [mwe]().

 <!-- fname:dep.pdf -->
 ~~~ sdparse